DmitryLegostaev/python_test_task/README.md

 1. Download the repo
 2. Create new python virtual environment (recommended to use Python 3.9 or higher)
 3. Install packages listed in the requirements.txt file
+4. Make sure browser specified in pylenium.json is installed in your system
-4. Run pytest from root of the project using the environment created in previous steps
+5. Run pytest from root of the project using the environment created in previous steps

 ### How to generate and view allure report (Windows)
 1. Include the following arguments to a pytest run (point 4 from previous list) "--alluredir=./allure-results"